Truly Exceptional Care

 Suffering a traumatic injury can be an overwhelming and fearful time for a patient and their family; however, Riverside Community has highly trained Case Managers, Social Workers, and Chaplains readily available to help patients and families during their difficult time.

-Our Trauma Program is led by our Trauma Medical Director, Subbu Nagappan, M.D., and Trauma Program Director, Georgi Collins, RN.
-Their primary role is to lead the program through a multidisciplinary approach, which includes developing trauma-related evidence-based guidelines.
+Our Trauma Medical Director, David Plurad, M.D. and Trauma Program Director, Dina Elias, RN, lead our Trauma Program.
+Their primary role is develop the program through a multidisciplinary approach, which includes developing trauma-related evidence-based guidelines.
 Using evidence-based guidelines, combined with clinical expertise, collaboration with multidisciplinary departments and patient preference ultimately deliver the highest quality of care.
 Our dedicated team of physicians and nurses are specially trained to care for patients with traumatic injuries.
 We provide continuing education for all of our staff related to the care of the trauma patient.
-One of the goals of Riverside Community Trauma Program is to provide an excellent patient experience to everyone.
+One of the goals of Riverside Community Hospital’s Trauma Program is to provide an excellent patient experience to everyone.